¡Alfaro Vive, Carajo!: Background

 AVC arose during an economic crisis in the 1980s.
 During the 1970s Ecuador experienced an annual economic growth rate of 8.1% due in part to high oil prices.
 In 1982 the economy stagnated due to the fall in the price of oil and the simultaneous rise in interest rates in international markets.
-The middle and upper classes were the ones who benefited the most from the oil boom, but the popular classes were the ones who suffered the costs of the economic adjustment when the boom ended.
+The middle and upper classes were the ones who benefitted the most from the oil boom, but the popular classes were the ones who suffered the costs of the economic adjustment when the boom ended.

 Beginning with President Osvaldo Hurtado (1981-1984) the government of Ecuador applied measures dictated by the International Monetary Fund (IMF) to restructure the economy.
 These measures included: reducing fiscal spending, devaluing the local currency, and raising prices.
-The Febres-Cordero government (1984-1988) exacerbated the economic crisis.
+The Febres-Cordero government (1984–1988) exacerbated the economic crisis.
 With the lowest oil price ever recorded in 1986.

 His economic team was made up of three economists fully identified with the business sector: Carlos Julio Emanuel, Francisco Swett and Alberto Dahik.
 They devalued the Sucre, promoting agricultural exports and favoring economic groups.
 At the same time, they eliminated price controls and reduced the gasoline subsidy, increasing the price of gasoline by 70 percent.
 The impact of the crisis on the popular sectors increased unemployment and the inflation and reduced consumption.
 The crisis was felt particularly in the poor sectors of the cities with an average fall in real urban income of 8.7 percent per year from 1981 to 1989, the most large among Latin American countries.